petter-holmberg/cpp-ref/classes.md

 Never use a value class as a base class!
 [Sutter05](#Sutter05) §35

+<a name="Aggregates"></a>
 #### Aggregates

-Aggregates are a special case of value classes that also have:
+Aggregates are a special case of [Value classes](#ValueClasses) that also have:
 - No user-declared constructors.
 - No private or protected non-static data members.
 - No base classes.
 - No virtual functions.

 They hold a collection of values, and don't pretend to encapsulate or provide any behavior.
-C-style structs are aggregates in C++.
+C-style `struct`s are Aggregates in C++.
 So are arrays.

 Example: `std::pair`